leobut/geocachingUtils/README.md

 Feel free to contribute (also to the planned features list) and report bugs.

 ##Features
-- Show elevation next to the cache coordinates:
+- Show elevation next to the cache coordinates (supports meters & feet):

 ![image of elevation feature](readmeRcs/ElevationFeature.png "Elevation Feature")